UK snow and facts

 How much snow settles?

-Much of this snow fall does not settle, and the figures for snow on the ground (snow lying) are much lower.
-On average across the UK there's only 15.6 days a year when snow is on the ground, compared to 26.2 days in Scotland.
+Much of this snowfall does not settle, and the figures for snow on the ground (snow lying) are much lower.
+On average across the UK, there are only 15.6 days a year when snow is on the ground, compared to 26.2 days in Scotland.
 Again, most of the snow on the ground can be found in mountainous areas.